Admissions and settling in

 If we offer your child a place

-If we offer your child a place in one of our schools we will arrange for you to come in to complete the admissions process.
+If we offer your child a place in one of our schools we will email you the details during the Summer Term before the September when your child is due to start nursery school.

-At one of these visits you will meet your child’s Key Person, fill in a white form with information about your child's day to day development and needs, discuss how the school operates, and receive your Welcome Pack and the government’s guide to the Early Years Curriculum, What to Expect When?
+You will also receive your Welcome Pack and the government’s guide to the Early Years Curriculum, What to Expect When?
 A Parent’s Guide to the Early Years Foundation Stage.
-The Key Person may visit your home for one of these visits.

 Who starts when?